Vtiger Editions: One Pilot | One Growth | One Professional | One Enterprise | One AI

+You can use the Business Hours feature in Vtiger CRM to set up the available duration of your teams to help give your customers reliable support.
 You can also view clear metrics on the customer service provided by your team.
 SLAs, appointments, and workflows in the CRM are dependent on business hours.

-Configure Business Hours in the CRM to automatically stop the clock at the end of the configured working day.
+Note: You can configure Business Hours in the CRM to automatically stop the clock at the end of the configured working day.

 In this section, you will learn how to configure business hours for your company, along with other nuances related to this setting.
 Once configured, they are mainly useful to your company’s sales and support teams, especially if they work in shifts.